Oslandia/docker-qgis/exec/README.md

 include a web server.
 This means that in addition to a `qgis-exec` container a web server should be be run (and configured to forward requests to QGIS Server running in the `qgis-exec` container).

-To that end this directory includes a `docker-compose.yml` defining a complete stack for running QGIS Server.
-That stack is composed of a `qgis-exec` container and an NGINX container properly configured.
+To that end this directory includes a Docker Compose file (`docker-compose.yml`) defining a complete stack for running QGIS Server.
+That stack is composed of a `qgis-exec` container and an NGINX container configured to work with `qgis-exec`.

 Start the stack: